 - Oxford Honors: This track provides an immersive experience in the Honors Program during the freshman and sophomore year.
 It is designed to prepare students to make a successful application to study at Oxford University through the College's partnership with Regent's Park College. - Science Honors: The Science Honors track develops students' ability to conduct scientific investigation and research at a high level.
-Eligible students will be matched with a summer research experience. - Independent Honors: The Independent Honors track challenges students to develop their intellectual strengths and deepen their educational engagement by completing an Honors curriculum developed in consultation with an Honors adviser.
-During the junior year, students in this track propose and complete a section of HON440 (Honors Independent Study) suited to their individual goals and objectives.
+Eligible students will be matched with a summer research experience. - Independent Honors: The Independent Honors track challenges students to develop their intellectual strengths and deepen their educational engagement by completing an Honors curriculum developed in consultation with an Honors advisor.